Penzance railway station: After 1892

-The last train of the steam era to Penzance was a railtour hauled by West Country class 34002 Salisbury on 3 May 1964.
+The last British Railways steam train to Penzance was a railtour hauled by West Country class 34002 Salisbury on 3 May 1964.

 The WCR station had a disc-and-crossbar signal on the end of the single platform; this was common on the GWR and associated companies.
 This was replaced by the familiar semaphore signals, and these were replaced in turn by colour light signals in 1982.

 Further alterations were made in 1983, when a new ticket office and buffet were opened.
 The 1983 refurbishment also included the replacement of the lantern roof with a different design.
-The new roof failed to vent diesel fumes from the trains to the necessary safety standard, meaning passengers had to alight outside the concourse.